Bishop and Clerk Islets

-The Bishop and Clerk Islets are part of the Australian state of Tasmania.
-They are the southernmost terrestrial point of both Australia (excluding the Australian Antarctic Territory) and Tasmania.
+The Bishop and Clerk Islets are the southernmost terrestrial point of both Australia (excluding the Australian Antarctic Territory) and Tasmania.
 The islets are within the Macquarie Island Nature Reserve, managed by the Tasmanian Parks and Wildlife Service and along with Macquarie Island and the Judge and Clerk Islets, were inscribed in 1997 on the UNESCO World Heritage Area, and form a Special Management Area within the nature reserve.
 They are very infrequently visited and are free of introduced animals and plants.

 History

 Three known landings have been made on the islets, all by ship-assisted helicopter.
 The first, in 1965, was on a rock 50 m from Bishop Isle.
 The following two, in 1976 and 1993, were on Bishop Islet itself.

 Ecology

 Macquarie shags have been recorded nesting at the Bishop and Clerk Islets.
 A colony of black-browed albatrosses was discovered in 1965.

 The only vascular plant recorded on Bishop Islet is Colobanthus muscoides, while two varieties of lichens have also been noted.